See who made 2021 KSAT BGC Elite 12 list; Plus 100 more of the top senior football players in San Antonio area

 6. Rashawn Galloway, Boerne QB, verbally committed to Texas State (baseball)

-Larry’s Take: Strong arm, great leader, high football IQ.
+Larry’s Take: Strong arm, great leader and high football IQ.
 Solid base means he can beat you with his legs as well.
 As good as he is at football, he’s probably even better at baseball.
 Superb athlete.

 7. Nevon Cooper, Madison WR